 This is laughable.
 To say that the Dead Sea Scrolls contained “gospels,” of any kind (let alone ones that tell the true story about Jesus) again demonstrates how unreliable Brown is.
 The Dead Sea Scrolls contained nothing that could even be called a gospel.
 Rather, the Dead Sea Scrolls included portions of every Old Testament book (except Esther), commentaries on the Old Testament, extrabiblical works, secular documents and business records.

 The Qumran community, which wrote or preserved these documents, had nothing to do with Jesus or Christianity.
 Most of their documents were written centuries before Christ.
 Another error that Brown makes here is when he states that the Dead Sea Scrolls were discovered in the 1950s.
 Actually, they were discovered in 1947.
-On top of that there were numerous caves that housed the manuscripts, not just one.
+On top of that, there were several caves that housed the manuscripts, not just one.

 Dan Brown suggests next: “The scrolls [The Dead Sea Scrolls] highlight…that the modern Bible was compiled and edited by men who possessed a political agenda—to promote the divinity of the man Jesus Christ and use His influence to solidify their own power base.” (p.
 234)